wilbrinkdesign/Microsoft-365/ShareGate/README.md

 ```

 ### Tips
 - Use the parameter '-CSV' to pass your own CSV file to the script.
-Otherwise you will get the default file, which may not be present on your server.
+- Use the parameter '-DisableVersionHistory' if you do not want to copy any versions of the SharePoint files.
 - Start the ShareGate tool on your server and click on "Tasks".
 You will see all the PowerShell tasks started from the command line.